 An excellent destination for those looking for a more exclusive experience than that offered by the Kruger National Park.
 Sabi Sands Game Reserve spans 65 000 hectares and shares one of its borders with the aforementioned national park.

-Game viewing safaris at this private reserve aren’t restricted to main roads, which treats guests to up close and personal encounters with nature.
-Keep an eye out for some of the most iconic wildlife in the country, including hippos, hyenas, impalas, leopards and warthogs.
+Game viewing safaris at this private reserve aren’t restricted to main roads, which allows guests up close and personal encounters with nature.
+Keep an eye out for some of the most iconic wildlife in the country, including hippos, hyenas, impalas, leopards, and warthogs.

 The reserve features several accommodation options and there’s something to suit every budget and need.